andrew-johnson-4/lambda-mountain/README.md

 <img src="https://github.com/andrew-johnson-4/-/blob/main/calligraphy.png" alt="proof tree" width=40%>

+# How is λ☶ different from LSTS

+λ☶ is ad-hoc monomorphic.
+LSTS is ad-hoc polymorphic.

 # Why is the repo name -

 The proper name for this project is λ☶.